Skills Workshops

 Spoon carving is a fun craft to create something functional while expressing artistry, and is a great social activity.
 Come out and join us for an afternoon of spoon carving and conversation.
 Wood and tools will be available, but feel free to bring along your own project, knife, spoon knife and hatchet.
 This is an informal gathering, beginners are welcome to bring questions to learn.

-Who: open to participants 16 and up (max 6)
+Who: open to participants 18 and up

-When: July 13-14, 2024 9am-5pm each day
+When: September 6-7 9am-5pm each day

 Cost: $300 plus $25 materials

-Who: open to participants 16 and up (max 4)
+Who: open to participants 16 and up

 Instructor: Isaac Coffin